GIS-S-mart/Welcome/README.md

 ## Code of Conduct

 This code of conduct outlines expectations for paticipation in this Open Source Benchmarking Environment for Engineering Research.
 By joining our community, you pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community by:
-- Being radically inclusive to existing members and newcomers looking to learn or participate
+- Being radically inclusive to existing members and newcomers looking to learn or participate.
-- Being totally respectful of each others abilities, interests, viewpoints, experiences and personal differences
+- Being totally respectful of each others abilities, interests, viewpoints, experiences and personal differences.
-- Gracefully accepting constructive criticism and being exceedingly kind even in moments of disagreement while working towards consensus
+- Gracefully accepting constructive criticism and being exceedingly kind even in moments of disagreement while working towards consensus.
-- Educating and illuminating others with something you know more about
+- Educating and illuminating others with something you know more about.
-- Contacting the original contributors before any external communication
+- Contacting the original contributors before any external communication.
-- Preventing any public or private business opportunities of the open source content without agreeing with the original authors and contributors of the sources
+- Preventing any public or private business opportunities of the open source content without agreeing with the original authors and contributors of the sources.

-**People violating this code of conduct may be banned from the community**
+**People violating this code of conduct may be banned from the community.**

 ## Benchmarks